Promised Sky: Production

 In November 2023, Erige Sehiri announced the project under the working title Marie & Jolie and it participated at the Atlas Workshops, held during the Marrakech International Film Festival.
 In May 2024, it received a €40,000 production grant from the Francophonie Image Fund.
 It also received a €60,000 through the Hubert Bals Fund of the International Film Festival Rotterdam.
 In June 2024, it participated at the Venice Gap-Financing Market.
 In April 2025, the project was reported to participate in Qumra, held by the Doha Film Institute.
 It received a post-production grant during the first cycle of the 2025 Red Sea Fund.

+In 2026, it is selected at the San Diego French Film Festival.

-In an interview with Cineuropa, Segiri revealed that the idea of the film was conceived when she was working on a documentary film about sub-Saharan students in Tunisia.
+In an interview with Cineuropa, Sehiri revealed that the idea of the film was conceived when she was working on a documentary film about sub-Saharan students in Tunisia.

 Release

 Promised Sky had its world premiere at the 2025 Cannes Film Festival on 14 May as the opening film of Un Certain Regard section.

 In September 2024, it was reported that MAD Distribution acquired the film rights in Arab world.
 In the same month, Luxbox acquired the film's international sales.